Dokagui Daisuki! Mochizuki-san

 (ドカ食いダイスキ！ もちづきさん, Dokagui Daisuki!
 Mochizuki-san) is a Japanese manga series written and illustrated by Kamome Maruyono.
 It began serialization in Hakusensha's seinen manga magazine Young Animal Zero and Young Animal Web manga website in May 2024.

-Publication
+An anime television series adaptation produced by Passione has been announced.

+Synopsis

+The series is centered around Mikoto Mochizuki, a woman who is an avid binge eater.

+Media

+Manga

 Written and illustrated by Kamome Maruyono, Dokagui Daisuki!
 Mochizuki-san began serialization on Hakusensha's seinen manga magazine Young Animal Zero and Young Animal Web manga website on May 9, 2024.
-Its chapters have been compiled into two tankōbon volumes as of April 2025.
+Its chapters have been compiled into three tankōbon volumes as of November 2025.